zeugma-hamper/plasma-js-gelatin/HACKING.md

 2. Move the tarball to a temporary location, extract it, `cd` into `package/` and check that `npm install` succeeds.
 3. Run [`npm version <newversion>`] to increment the version number and tag the latest commit.
+For ob-buildbot compatibility, the version tag looks like "rel-X.Y.Z".
-4. Assuming you have git remotes `origin` (for the internal repo) and `github` (for the public repo), run these commands: `git push --atomic --tags origin master` and `git push --atomic --tags github master`.
+4. Assuming you have git remotes `origin` (for the internal repo) and `github` (for the public repo), run these commands: `git push --atomic origin master rel-X.Y.Z` and `git push --atomic github master rel-X.Y.Z`.
 This pushes the master branch and tag you just made to each remote.
 5. If anything in step (4) failed, abort and consult the rest of the gelatin team.
 Do not proceed!